Why you need to know about Lung Cancer Screening?

 Why It’s Important to Choose a Lung Cancer Screening Center

 Windsong Radiology was the first in the Buffalo area to be named a Lung Cancer Screening Center by the American College of Radiology (ACR).
 This means we proudly perform high quality lung cancer screenings in Buffalo and Western New York, helping patients from across the region find cancer early.
 We also have other resources available such as program to help you quit smoking.
 See below to learn more.

 Am I Eligible?

 You are eligible for a lung cancer screening if you are between the ages of 50-80 in fairly good health (50-77 for Medicare- at writing still under review) AND:

 - Currently smoke or have quit within the last 15 years AND

 - Have at least a 20 pack-year smoking history

-- To calculator your pack-year history, multiply the number of years you smoked by the number of packs of cigarettes per day
+- To calculate your pack-year history, multiply the number of years you smoked by the number of packs of cigarettes per day

 - A detailed, painless CT scan of your chest that uses radiation at a low dose.